What's the #1 Business Result you MUST achieve?

-USA Today Success Story
+Success Story

-USA TODAY, a subsidiary of Gannett is the nation's number one newspaper in print circulation with an average of more than 1.8 million daily1, and USATODAY.com, an award-winning newspaper website reach a combined 5.42 million readers daily.
-Add to these numbers the fact that USA TODAY is a leader in mobile applications with more than nine million downloads on mobile devices3 and it is not hard to see why USA TODAY is recognized as the industry leader.
+USA TODAY, a subsidiary of Gannett is the nation's number one newspaper in print circulation with an average of more than 1.8 million daily, and USATODAY.com, an award-winning newspaper website reach a combined 5.42 million readers daily.
+Add to these numbers the fact that USA TODAY is a leader in mobile applications with more than nine million downloads on mobile devices and it is not hard to see why USA TODAY is recognized as the industry leader.

 In the midst of all of this success, USA TODAY faced the same challenges that all media organizations face today; how to continue to drive revenue and grow business in a highly competitive and rapidly evolving market.